Philosophy Essay Generator

 What a strong philosophy essay actually does

 Define your terms, early.Philosophy is allergic to ambiguity.
 A strong intro defines the key terms the argument will turn on — “knowledge,” “free will,” “moral obligation,” “personal identity” — before using them.
-The drafter does this without prompting.
+The workspace does this without prompting.

 01